Planning for spring break doesn’t have to mean a trip to the beach.

-There are few better ways to bring in spring than by seeking out open spaces and fresh air amid warm temperatures.
+There are few better ways to bring in spring than by seeking out open spaces and fresh air amid warmer temperatures.
 Hiking and biking trails await at St. Patrick's County Park and Potato Creek State Park.
 You can walk along the St. Joseph River and explore the massive, ADA-accessible playground at Howard Park in South Bend surrounded by beautiful murals.
 There are dozens of play options at the parks in downtown Mishawaka, especially Central Park with its jungle gyms and other equipment, and you can walk along the Mishawaka River Walk.

 Indoor Fun and Games